jakescript/go-bible/README.md

 # go-bible
 the following contains blogs, videos, tutorials, explinations and whatever else I come across and want to share with whoever is reading this now.
-Use all the reserouces you can I just ask that you add something, leave the message as how it helped you out, and **share with a friend** or anyway you can.
+Use all the resources you can I just ask that you add something, leave a message as to how it helped you out, and **share with a friend** or anyway you can.

 *Together we can build the perfect go-bible!*